Are Electronic Records Valid in Hong Kong?

 Are electronic records valid?

 In Hong Kong, it is acceptable to keep business records electronically.
-However, to keep everything legal, the original source of documents such as check butts, invoices, bank deposit slips, and so on, have to be kept too.
+However, to keep everything legal, the original source of documents such as check books, invoices, bank deposit slips, and so on, have to be kept too.

 Furthermore, some taxpayers, especially those who have to keep a huge volume of source documents, have raised inquiries to the IRD on whether it is permissible for them to keep their source documents in an alternate form such as by scanning the documents and storing them in CD-Roms or DVD-Roms.